marcusonline97/Ark-Engine/README.md

 ### Prerequisites

 <!-- TODO: fill in prerequisites -->
+You need Visual Studio 2020 or above , i would choose above.

 ### Building

+You need to compile the project once to expose the [Export] folder.
+In that you will get the exe and lib folders.
+However you need to copy the resource folder and paste in there aswell.
 <!-- TODO: fill in build instructions.
 CMake is assumed. -->

 ### Running
+Press the green button and have fun i guess
 <!-- TODO: fill in run instructions -->

 ## Scene File Format